 Choteau, Montana is located in Montana's heartland at the foothills of the Rocky Mountain Front.
 This charming destination has remarkable recreational opportunities such as camping, swimming, hiking, skiing, wildlife viewing, fishing, hunting, shopping, golf, and dinosaur digging!
 The area around Choteau was used by dinosaurs as a breeding ground millions of years ago!
 Egg Mountain is 12 miles west of Choteau.
 The mountain has supplied more information about the biology of dinosaurs from the Cretaceous period than any other paleontology dig in the world!

 Glacier National Park

 The coveted area nicknamed the "Crown of the Continent" for obvious reasons offers gems and views of gold in the state of Montana.
 With over 700 miles of trails through pristine forests, alpine meadows sprinkled with bright lovely wildflowers, rugged and tenacious mountains, and spectacular sparkling lakes.
 Visit the historic chalets and lodges for a walk back in time or backpack, cycle, hike, or camp.
 While taking in the astounding sights of the glacier-carved peaks and valleys, set your binoculars on a diverse range of wildlife of bighorn sheep, mountain goats, deer, elk, ptarmigan, and both black and grizzly bear.
 This highway to heaven is a tough one to ever forget.

 Freezeout Lake Wildlife Management Area

 The Freezeout Lake Wildlife Management Area is located between Fairfield and Choteau and is known for the massive snow geese and tundra swan migrations that take place in the spring and fall.
-Flying all the way from the gulf states, as many as 300,000 snow geese and 10,000 tundra swans gather at the lake to rest before continuing on to the arctic coast of Canada.
+Flying from the gulf states, as many as 300,000 snow geese and 10,000 tundra swans gather at the lake to rest before continuing to the arctic coast of Canada.